 Boston’s Future Leaders helped me become a strong leader.
 It allowed me to spend time investing in myself and my career. - Smriti Mishra, EnerNOC

-- The Chamber solicits and accepts online nominations from members during a rolling nomination period starting October 16 through December 1.
+- The Chamber solicits and accepts online nominations from members during a rolling nomination period starting in October.
 Individuals may nominate themselves provided their organization is a Chamber member.
 A nomination does not guarantee selection into the cohort.

 - Once a nomination is submitted, we will invite the nominee to complete an online application during the application period between November 1 and are due by December 8.

 - A selection committee will review the application to ensure a well rounded cohort and let candidates know of decisions by January 5.